 How to protect your Google Activity history with a password

-You will see a Manage activity link under the Web & App Activity, Location History, and YouTube History sections.
-Click on the first Manage activity link section whose activity history you want to manage.
+2. You will see a Manage My Activity verification hyperlink under the Web & App Activity, Location History, and YouTube History sections.
+Click on it.

 3. In the window that opens, click on Require extra verification.